-Jeffrey Hess is a clinical leader with more than 35 years of operations experience in hospitals and health systems of varying size and complexity.
+Jeffrey Hess is a clinical leader with more than thirty-five years of operations experience in hospitals and health systems of varying size and complexity.
 He has facilitated turnarounds in financially distressed organizations and has improved margins in financially sound organizations.
 He has held leadership positions in large consulting firms and served as chief operating officer for a health system.
 His experience as a Marshall Goldsmith Certified Executive Coach and a Dale Carnegie instructor aid buy-in and create the environment for change management.

 Representative examples of Mr. Hess' recent engagement experience include:

 - Facilitated the merger between two of the largest home care and hospice companies in the United States, resulting in a new entity with 750 locations and 30,000 employees.
 This was done by establishing an Integration Management Office (IMO) to steer the integration efforts using a robust project structure.
 Twenty-seven distinct work streams were commissioned to develop pre-close, Day 1, Day 1 to 100, and post 100-Day action items.
 Operationally, 750 agency locations were standardized to a single IT platform and staffing model, while maintaining a high level of quality delivery to patients.
 The average quality score has remained around 4.75 versus an industry average of 3.28.
 A synergy target of $25 million was established pre-merger, and that target has been exceeded and continues to grow.
 The stock price rose from approximately $60 in December 2017 to over $140 in January 2020.